 Advertise that you're looking to find interested students with flyers and/or recruit students from courses.

 - Start fundraising efforts (this should be an on-going effort throughout the season)

 Email and call local companies, talk to the head of your department or college, investigate other on-campus funding sources like undergraduate research opportunity programs (UROP).

 The iGEM competition cycle can be seen on the right.

 Not all teams follow this cycle (for example, you may start work earlier or later than this shows), but this is the general flow of the major tasks involved with participating in iGEM.

-This is based on the 2019 season, with the Giant Jamboree taking place in November.
+This is based on the 2020 season, with the Giant Jamboree taking place in late October.

 Click to expand

 February, March, April, and May